henriyulianto/solmisasi-lily/docs/examples/basic.md

 ![](../basic-01.png)

-Now, let's transform that score into _solmisasi_ system.
+Now, let's transform that score into _solmisasi_ notation.
 Here is the snippet and its compiled result.
 {: .fs-5 }

 ```